edgedb/edgedb/docs/stdlib/bytes.rst

 .. eql:function:: std::bytes_get_bit(bytes: bytes, nth: int64) -> int64

-    Returns the specified bit of the bytes value.
+    Returns the specified bit of the :eql:type:`bytes` value.

     When looking for the *nth* bit, this function will enumerate bits from least to most significant in each byte.